 Luckily, HBR had a trove of immensely valuable content behind its digital paywall, which at the time kicked in after a reader had browsed a handful of stories.
 Hellweg’s team decided to test whether they could convince a reader to give up their email address in exchange for more free access to premium content.

-Eventually, HBR rolled out what’s called a registration wall.
+Eventually, HBR rolled out what’s called a registration wall (also known as a reg wall or regiwall).
 Unlike a paywall, which forces a reader to subscribe, a registration wall merely requires a user to create a free account to continue reading.
 At the time of its launch, HBR’s registration wall kicked in after a reader had consumed five articles, and creating an account allowed them to read 10 more.

 It didn’t take long for email signups to come pouring in.
 Over the next few years they ballooned from 500,000 to over 3 million.
 And it soon became clear that these logged-in users were much more likely to convert into paying subscribers.
 And it wasn’t just paid subscriptions: “We had also built up a pretty good size business around sponsored webinars that anybody could sign up for,” Hellweg recalls, and “registered users were much more likely to respond to our invitations.”